biccius/RasPad3-Stuff/README.md

 # RasPad3

-This repository is intended to collect resources, links and tips to configure your Raspad3 or correct detected problems.
+This repository is intended to collect resources, links and tips to configure your Raspad3 or correct problems.

 # SD Image
 * Flasher Image utility: www.balena.io/etcher